-Figure 12.1: First row: Image u, the corresponding grey level histogram $h_u$ , and the cumulative histogram $H_u$ .
-Second row: Equalized image $H_u(u)$ , its histogram and its cumulative histogram.
-In the discrete case, histogram equalization flattens the histogram as much as possible.
-We see on this example that image equalization can be visually harmful.
-In this marshland image, after equalization, the water is no more distinguishable from the vegetation.
-The third row shows a zoom on the rectangular zone, before and after equalization.
-Exercise 12.3.
+Exercise 6.4.
 Let u and v be two constant images, whose values are a and b.
 Prove that their "midway" function is the right one, namely a function w which is constant and equal to $\frac{a+b}{2}$ .
-Exercise 12.4.
-Prove that if we take as a definition of the midway histogram $$G := \left(\frac{1}{2} (H_u^{((-1))} + H_v^{((-1))})\right)^{(-1)},$$ then for two constant images u=a and v=b the midway image is constant and equal to [1/2(a+b)-1].
-This proves that Definition 12.6 is better.
-Exercise 12.5.
+Exercise 6.5.
+Prove that if we take as a definition of the midway histogram $$G := \left(\frac{1}{2} (H_u^{((-1))} + H_v^{((-1))})\right)^{(-1)},$$ then for two constant images u = a and v = b the midway image is constant and equal to [1/2(a+b)-1].
+This proves that Definition 6.6 is better.
+Exercise 6.6.
 Prove that if u is a discrete image and f and g two nondecreasing functions, then the midway image of f(u) and g(u) is $\frac{f(u)+g(u)}{2}$ .
-Exercise 12.6.
+Exercise 6.7.
 If we want the "midway" cumulative histogram H to be a compromise between $H_u$ and $H_v$ , the most elementary function that we could imagine is their average, which amounts to average their histograms as well.
 However, the following example proves that this idea is not judicious at all.
 Consider two images whose histograms are "crenel" functions on two disjoint intervals, for instance $u(\mathbf{x}) := ax$ , $v(\mathbf{x}) = bx + c$ .
 Compute a, b, c in such a way that $h_u$ and $h_v$ have disjoint supports.
-Then compute the specifications of u and v on the
+Then compute the specifications of u and v on the mean cumulative histogram $G := \frac{H_u + H_v}{2}$ .

-Figure 12.2: Effect of histogram equalization on the quantization noise.
-On the left, the original image.
-On the right, the same image after histogram equalization.
-The effect of this equalization on the dark areas (the piano, the left part of the wall), which are low contrasted, is perceptually dramatic.
-We see many more details but the quantization noise has been exceedingly amplified. mean cumulative histogram $G := \frac{H_u + H_v}{2}$ .
 Compare with their specifications on the midway cumulative histogram.
-12.2 Midway equalization on image pairs Results on a stereo pair The top of Figure 12.3 shows a pair of aerial images in the region of Toulouse.
+6.2 Experimenting midway equalization on image pairs Results on a stereo pair The top of Figure 6.3 shows a pair of aerial images in the region of Toulouse.
 Although the angle variation between both views is small, and the photographs are taken at nearly the same time, we see that the lightning conditions vary significantly (the radiometric differences can also come from a change in camera settings).
 The second line shows the result of the specification of the histogram of each image on the other one.
 The third line shows both images after equalization.
-If we scan some image details, as illustrated on Figure 12.4, the damages caused by a direct specification become obvious.
+If we scan some image details, as illustrated on Figure 6.4, the damages caused by a direct specification become obvious.
 Let us specify the darker image on the brightest one.
 Then the information loss, due to the reduction of dynamic range, can be detected in the brightest areas.
-Look at the roof of the bright building in the top left corner of the image (first line of Figure 12.4): the chimneys project horizontal shadows on the roof.
+Look at the roof of the bright building in the top left corner of the image (first line of Figure 6.4): the chimneys project horizontal shadows on the roof.
 In the specified image, these shadows have almost completely vanished, and we cannot even discern the presence of a chimney anymore.
 In the same image after equalization, the shadows are still entirely recognizable, and their size reduction remains minimal.
-The second line of Figure 12.4 illustrates the same phenomenon, observed in the bottom center of the image.
+The second line of Figure 6.4 illustrates the same phenomenon, observed in the bottom center of the image.
 The structure present at the bottom of the image has completely disappeared after specification and remains visible after midway equalization.
 These examples show how visual information can be lost by specification and how midway algorithms reduce significantly this loss.
+Multi-Channel images The top of Figure 6.5 shows two pieces of multi-channel images of Toulouse.
+The first one is extracted from the blue channel, and the other one from the infrared